oschrenk/notes/npm.md

 Since version 0.3 of though usage of `sudo npm ...` is advised in order to set the correct user id. npm will degrade the user privileges before running build scripts provided by user packages.

-Up until now I didn't run into problems without using `sudo` and I don't plan to change my behaviour until I run into problems.
+Up until now I didn't run into problems without using `sudo` and I don't plan to change my behavior until I run into problems.

 ## Usage ##